Indonesia's election: what you need to know

 Prabowo has said some of Widodo’s infrastructure projects have failed to help ordinary people.

-THE FRONT LINE OF THE SOCIAL MEDIA ELECTION BATTLE
+SOCIAL MEDIA ELECTION BATTLE

 This election has been fought out over social media as never before.
 So-called buzzer teams have proliferated, named for the buzz they aim to create, to spread propaganda on behalf of both Widodo and Prabowo, sometimes with fake accounts.